Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The game has been successfully finalized and is now fully prepared for players, with clear installation instructions and all required files for launching and playing included.
-It was officially released on **October 8**, following feedback from testers that has been incorporated to ensure optimal gameplay stability and user experience.
-The final review confirmed that it meets the expected standards for gameplay and stability, with all identified issues effectively addressed.
+The game has been successfully finalized and was officially released on **October 8**.
+It is now fully prepared for players, with clear installation instructions and all required files for launching and playing included.
+Feedback from testers has been incorporated to ensure optimal gameplay stability and user experience.
 - Enhanced gameplay dynamics based on user feedback.
 - Clear and concise installation instructions for improved user guidance.
 - Improved interaction experience to deepen immersion for players.